What’s your Champagne Style?

 Brut

 The vast majority of Champagne made today is in the Brut (dry) style, which is the most popular and versatile.
+The permitted level of sugar for Brut is 0-12g of residual sugar per litre.
 Deciding on the dryness of the final wine is at the last stage of the production process; using a dose of sugar balances out the acidity.
-Most Brut wines still require a dosage, as anyone that has ever tried the acidic base wines will attest!
+Most Brut wines still require a dosage, as anyone who has ever tried the acidic base wines will attest!
+Global warming means the amount of dosage required is reducing, though some sugar also aids ageing potential.
+Extra Brut is 0-6 g/l residual sugar, for an even drier style.

-A mention too for a recent and fashionable innovation, that of Brut Zéro.
-It’s also known as Brut sauvage, Brut nature, ultra-brut, sans sucre or non-dosage.
+A mention too for a relatively recent and fashionable innovation, that of Brut Nature, at 0-3 g/l residual sugar.
+It’s also known as Brut sauvage, Brut zéro, ultra-brut, or sans sucre.
 There is no additional sugar added, leaving the wines bone dry and austere, particularly when young.
-These can be brilliant with food but approach them more cautiously to drink as an apéritif.
+These can be brilliant with food, but approach them more cautiously to drink as an apéritif.

 Acidity

 Champagne’s acidity is in itself a major stylistic factor.
 The base wines come from grapes that are barely ripe compared to other wine regions.
 They are high in sharp malic acid and low in sugar.
-During the Champagne process, this malic acid can transform naturally into softer lactic acid.
-Preventing this makes wine with a tart but fresh acidity.
-Conversely, allowing the malolactic creates smoother, broader and creamier wines.
+During the Champagne process, this malic acid can transform naturally by a secondary fermentation into softer lactic acid if required.
+Preventing that makes wine with a tart but fresh acidity.
+Conversely, allowing the malolactic fermentation creates smoother, broader and creamier wines.
+Or choose different malic and lactic base wines to blend the acidity.
 The difference between the razor focus of Lanson and Pol Roger’s satin softness is startling, yet both are excellent.

 Barrels